-Sanders takes hits while gaining spotlight as front-runner
+Sanders faces brunt of the attacks at South Carolina debate

 A group of moderates, meanwhile, fought to emerge as the chief Sanders alternative.

 Former Vice President Joe Biden, who is seeking a strong win in South Carolina to keep his campaign afloat, argued only he has the experience to lead in the world.
-Sen. Amy Klobuchar of Minnesota repeatedly contended that she alone could win the votes of battleground state moderates.
-And Pete Buttigieg pointed to Sanders’ self-described democratic socialism and his recent comments expressing admiration for Cuban dictator Fidel Castro’s push for education.
+Minnesota Sen. Amy Klobuchar repeatedly contended that she alone could win the votes of battleground state moderates.
+And former South Bend, Indiana, Mayor Pete Buttigieg pointed to Sanders’ self-described democratic socialism and his recent comments expressing admiration for Cuban dictator Fidel Castro’s push for education.

-“I am not looking forward to a scenario where it comes down to Donald Trump with his nostalgia for the social order of the 1950s and Bernie Sanders with a nostalgia for the revolutionary politics of the 1960s,” the former mayor of South Bend, Indiana, declared.
+“I am not looking forward to a scenario where it comes down to Donald Trump with his nostalgia for the social order of the 1950s and Bernie Sanders with a nostalgia for the revolutionary politics of the 1960s,” Buttigieg declared.

 But the moderates did little to draw separation among themselves, a dynamic that has so far only benefited the Vermont senator.
 Sanders fought back throughout the night, pointing to polls that showed him beating the Republican president and noting all the recent attention he’s gotten: “I’m hearing my name mentioned a little bit tonight.
-I wonder why?”
+I wonder why.”

 The intensity of Tuesday’s forum, with candidates repeatedly shouting over each other, reflected the reality that the Democrats’ establishment wing is quickly running out of time to stop Sanders’ rise.
 Even some critics, Bloomberg among them, conceded that Sanders could build an insurmountable delegate lead as soon as next week.

 The 10th debate of the 2020 primary season, sponsored by CBS and the Congressional Black Caucus Institute, was just four days before South Carolina’s first-in-the-South primary and one week before more than a dozen states vote on Super Tuesday.
-The Democratic White House hopefuls will not stand side-by-side on the debate stage again until the middle of March.
+The Democratic White House hopefuls will not stand side by side on the debate stage again until the middle of March.
 That made Tuesday’s debate likely the last chance for some candidates to save themselves and alter the trajectory of the nomination fight.

 Though Sanders was at the center of the attacks, the night was actually something of a high point in his political career.
 After spending nearly three decades as an agitator who delighted in tearing into his party’s establishment, that very party establishment was suddenly fighting to take him down, a clear sign of his rising status as the leading candidate for the nomination.